simon-westcott/canopy-bootstrap/README.md

 This project uses less to make rebranding of the template easier.
 Less is a pre-compiler for the CSS styling sheet; this allows CSS to be used with greater flexability.
 This is done by compiling a Less file into CSS, which is then linked in the <head> of the html pages.

 This template builds on Twitter Bootstrap; a framework that allows for easier creation of responsive websites.
+A good guide on how to use twitter bootstrap and the included classes is [here](http://getbootstrap.com/css/ "bootstrap").
+Using this allows us to change only what we need to rather than creating a full CSS file from scratch.

 ## Included Files

-The **lessout-v2.css** file changes twitter bootstrap to match the Canopy theme and should be used in addition to the normal twitter bootstrap files; these are being recovered remotely for this project.
+The **lessout-v2.css** file changes twitter bootstrap to match the Canopy theme and should be used in addition to the normal twitter bootstrap files; these are being recovered remotely for this project but should be included in the local directory.

 **example html.html**  shows the customized elements in this template including the header, footer, buttons and tables. login.html shows a simple fully html canopy branded login page.